spongeyperson/OpenCoreEFI-KVM-AMD/README.md

 MacOS Monterey `12.0.1` on `Proxmox VE 7.0-13` with Radeon RX 6800XT or GT 710 passed through.

 ## DISCLAIMER
 __This Repository is currently in a `Work In Progress` State.
 I am not responsible for your Machine not posting anymore, nor do i provide any support if anything does break.
-Use at your own risk__
+Your results may vary, Use at your own risk__

 ## System Specs:
 [**CPU**] AMD Threadripper 2950x 16-Core <br />